AriyaGup/MREN303---Design-Course---Mobile-robot/Overview.md

 No budget required, since all teams get the same parts.
 An extra motor will need to be accounted for so that the arm can function properly.
 If not, creating CAD for a mechanism that can use the same servo motor for the vertical pulling of the gripper and turning of the arm will have to be created.

+Our goal is to have our robot ready in week 9, with no hardware components left to alter.
+Any changes made to the robot after Week 9 should be code related.